-Frank believes in the education of the heart and the mind.
-For over twenty years Frank has served as an educator and leader in public education.
-In the Chelsea Public Schools, he co-founded two innovative high schools for at-risk students that utilized project-based curricula and assessments that were linked to professional internships (local Boston hospitals, universities, law offices, and community/government agencies).
-As both a teacher and a school leader, he inspired Chelsea students to graduate and move on to higher education.
-Because of his bilingual and bicultural background, Frank understands the issues and challenges that ethnically/racially diverse students and their families confront daily.Frank served on the team of the National Center for Scaling Effective Schools (NCSU) responsible for supporting the incubation and scaling of innovative practices within schools and districts that were deeply connected to their unique contexts.
-The Center was a partnership of Vanderbilt University, North Carolina at Chapel Hill, and Educational Development Center (EDC).
-Frank presently works on the Nellie Mae District Level Systems Change (DLSC) team, responsible for supporting DLSC districts in building a culture of continuous quality improvement and results orientation.
+Frank grew up in the Boston-area and is proud of his Honduran and Italian heritage.
+He is a parent of twin boys attending the public school system in Lynn, MA.
+For over 25 years, he has served as an advocate for educational equity where he has worked with schools and districts across the country to improve educational opportunities, especially for students and families of color in under-resourced communities.
+In the Chelsea Public Schools, he co-founded two innovative high schools for at-risk students that utilized project-based curricula and assessments.
+Frank worked at the Education Development Center (EDC) and served on the team of the National Center for Scaling Effective Schools (NCSU) responsible for supporting the incubation and scaling of innovative practices within schools and districts that were deeply connected to their unique contexts.
+He also worked on the Nellie Mae District Level Systems Change (DLSC).
 This project involves shifting the focus of education leaders and teachers to a paradigm and mindset of innovation, learning, research, problem solving, and effective practice adoption to be able to respond to the evolving needs of students.